 No. None of the companions of the Prophet ﷺ or Islamic scholars who came after them ever said this.
 This is due to a misunderstanding of the hadith, “There is no new-born except that they are born on the primordial state (Al-Fitrah), and its parents make it a Jew or a Christian or a Zoroastrian.”
 This does not mean that the child is born as a Muslim, rather, that it is born with a “clean slate”.
 Also, the term “Muslim” has a very specific definition meaning the one who has believed in and affirmed everything the Prophet Muhammad ﷺ came with.
 Since this is not possible for a minor to do, it is incorrect to label them as Muslims unless their parents are Muslims.
 The Prophet ﷺ was also asked about whether the children of disbelievers will be saved if they die young and he replied, “Allah, when he created them, knows best what they would have done.”

 How do I convert to Islam?

-Once you believe that Islam and the Quran are the truth, the only step is to declare that belief by stating, “I bear witness that there is none worthy of worship except Allah and that Muhammad is His messenger.”
+Once you believe that Islam and the Quran are the truth, the only step is to declare that belief by stating, “I bear witness that there is none worthy of worship except Allah and that Muhammad is the Messenger of Allah.”
 This is called the “Testification of Faith (shahadah)” and is the first pillar of Islam.
 It is better to inform some Muslims of this even if you are keeping it as a secret.
 Simply declaring belief in Islam, the Quran, everything that the Prophet Muhammad ﷺ taught, or declaring yourself as a Muslim is sufficient too.